 Steam is a vital part of bread baking because it helps maximize oven spring.

-Bread bakes at extremely high temperatures and without steam the crust hardens too quickly preventing the dough from rising completely.
-Without steam, bread will bake up compacted with a dense crumb and a very hard, thick crust.
-Steam keeps the crust soft and elastic, allowing the dough to expand completely.
-This helps bread develop an open crumb and a beautiful rounded shape.
+Bread bakes at extremely high temperatures and without steam the crust hardens too quickly preventing the dough from expanding completely.
+Steam keeps the crust soft and elastic, without it bread bakes up compacted with a dense crumb and a very hard, thick crust.
+Steam allows the dough to rise fully and helps bread develop an open crumb, a beautiful rounded shape and a thin delicate crust.

-How to create steam without a Dutch oven
+How to create steam in a home oven

-To create steam, all you need to do is add a water pan while your bread bakes.
+To create steam, all you need to do is add a water pan in your oven while your bread bakes.
 Ideally a metal baking pan or loaf pan filled with water.
-This will create a moist environment that's ideal for bread baking.
+This will recreate a moist environment of a commercial steam-injected oven that's ideal for bread baking.
 You can even add ice cubes into the water pan which will generate extra steam in your oven.

 What you need

-- You can bake any sourdough bread in a loaf pan (try my basic sourdough recipe)
+- A reliable sourdough bread recipe: You can bake any sourdough bread in a loaf pan (try my basic sourdough recipe)

 How to shape a sandwich loaf